-- (2)The entrance fees are exempted for the Government-Sponsored (Japanese Government Monbukagakusho scholarship) foreign students, as well as students enrolling in a Secondary Major (Master’s Program) of a Dual Degree Program.
+- (2)The entrance fees are exempted for those who are the Government-Sponsored (Japanese Government Monbukagakusho scholarship) foreign students or who completes our master’s in March 2018 and continues to take our doctoral program.

 - All applicants with a job (except part-time) need a document or a letter (ex; an order for a training course, a letter of leave of absence or an approval letter) from the employer to prove that you are available to complete the program.

 If you are applying for Day and Evening Class Program, you will also need a document or a letter from the employer or yourself to prove that you are available for work and classes.